Research projects that address the needs of specific patient populations

 Fellowships in applied health research

-Evaluating definitive interventions and studies in preparation for future definitive interventions
+Evaluating definitive trials of interventions, and studies in preparation for future definitive interventions

 Research and/or professional development (between three and six months) in the United States of America (USA)